Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Hecke Subgroups and Archimedean Solids

-We have seen that, interpreted as clean dessins d'enfants, the tetrahedron, cube, and dodecahedron correspond to the conjugacy classes of principal congruence subgroups $\Gamma\left(3\right)$, $\Gamma\left(4\right)$ and $\Gamma\left(5\right)$, respectively \cite{YMR}.
-In addition to these three arising as the dessins corresponding to certain congruence subgroups of the modular group, the dessins for the 33 conjugacy classes of genus zero, torsion-free congruence subgroups (discussed in detail in \cite{YMR}) reveal that \emph{other} Archimedean solids also correspond to certain conjugacy classes of congruence subgroups of the modular group.
-Specifically, the truncated tetrahedron is associated with the modular subgroup $\Gamma_{0}\left(2\right)\cap\Gamma\left(3\right)$, while the 8-prism is associated with the subgroup $\Gamma\left(8;2,1,2\right)$, as shown in Figure \ref{f:tet_8prism}.

-Given these results, the question arises as to whether the other trivalent Archimedean solids can also be associated with congruence subgroups of the modular group.
-In order to answer this question, we use the \textsf{Sage} \cite{sage} command \texttt{is\_congruence()} to determine whether that conjugacy class of modular subgroups, defined by permutations $\sigma_{0}$ and $\sigma_{1}$, is congruence.
-Below we give two examples of this procedure: one for the truncated tetrahedron (which, for the reasons explained above, we expect to be identified as congruence), and one for the 3-prism (the congruence properties of which are unknown).
+\item We have seen that, interpreted as \emph{dessins}, the tetrahedron, cube and dodecahedron correspond to the conjugacy classes of subgroups $\Gamma\left(3\right)$, $\Gamma\left(4\right)$ and $\Gamma\left(5\right)$, respectively \cite{YMR}.
+In addition to these three arising as the \emph{dessins} corresponding to certain congruence subgroups of the modular group, the \emph{dessins} for the 33 conjugacy classes of genus zero, torsion-free congruence subgroups (discussed in detail in \cite{YMR}) reveal that \emph{other} Archimedean solids also correspond to certain conjugacy classes of congruence subgroups of the modular group.
+Specifically, the truncated tetrahedron is associated with the modular subgroup $\Gamma_{0}\left(2\right)\cap\Gamma\left(3\right)$, while the 8-prism is associated with the subgroup $\Gamma\left(8;2,1,2\right)$.
+Given this, the question arises as to whether the other trivalent Archimedean solids can also be associated with congruence subgroups of the modular group.
+This can be checked in \textsf{Sage} \cite{sage} using the permutations $\sigma_0$ and $\sigma_1$ as input; doing so, we find that the answer to this question is in general \emph{negative}.
+As a more specific result, we find that the truncated tetrahedron is the \emph{only} trivalent, exceptional Archimedean solid which corresponds to a conjugacy class of congruence subgroups of the modular group.